Caledonia State Park

 Explore cabins for more information.

-Organized Group Tenting: Caledonia offers 5 separate 20-person sites for rent to organized adult and youth groups of up to 100 people can rent this modern area, which is open the day before trout season in March to the 4th Sunday in October.
-There are flush toilets, picnic tables and fire rings, but no showers.
+Organized Group Tenting: Caledonia offers 5 separate 20-person sites for rent to organized adult and youth groups.
+This area opens the day before trout season in March and closes the 4th Sunday in October.
+There are flush toilets, picnic tables and fire rings.
 Advance reservations are required.
 Caledonia makes a great base for groups touring the Gettysburg National Military Park.

 Explore organized group tenting for more information.